-A hearing panel where both the Complainant and Respondent are faculty will consist of three (3) faculty members drawn from the Title IX Council.
+- Hearing Panel for Faculty Respondent: A hearing panel where both the Complainant and Respondent are faculty will consist of three (3) faculty members drawn from the Title IX Council.
 If the Complainant is a student or staff member, the hearing panel will consist of two faculty (2) and one (1) student or staff member respectively drawn from the Title IX Council.
 The hearing panel will deliberate and make a determination on the finding and Discipline (if applicable).
-The Senior Academic Dean of the Respondent or Senior Director of Employee and Labor Relations may be substituted for a three (3) person hearing panel in instances in which the Title IX Office is unable to populate a panel due to urgency, time of year, or conflict of interest.

-5.4.3.2 Hearing Panel for Staff Respondent

-A hearing panel where both the Complainant and Respondent are staff will consist of three (3) staff members drawn from the Title IX Council.
+The Senior Academic Dean of the Respondent or Senior Director of Employee and Labor Relations may be substituted for a three (3) person hearing panel in instances in which the Title IX Office is unable to populate a panel due to urgency, time of year, or conflict of interest. - Hearing Panel for Staff Respondent: A hearing panel where both the Complainant and Respondent are staff will consist of three (3) staff members drawn from the Title IX Council.
 If the Complainant is a student or faculty member, the hearing panel will consist of two (2) staff members and one (1) student or faculty member respectively drawn from the Title IX Council.
 The hearing panel will deliberate and make a determination on the finding and Discipline (if applicable).
-The Senior

-Director of Employee and Labor Relations may be substituted for a three (3) person hearing panel in instances in which the Title IX Office is unable to populate a panel due to urgency, time of year, or conflict of interest.
+The Senior Director of Employee and Labor Relations may be substituted for a three (3) person hearing panel in instances in which the Title IX Office is unable to populate a panel due to urgency, time of year, or conflict of interest. - Hearing Panel for Student Respondent: A hearing panel for student Respondent complaints will consist of three (3) individuals drawn from the Title IX Council.
+The hearing panel will deliberate and make a finding and determine a Discipline (if applicable).